SedulousWorks/SedulousEngine/Documentation/VFS.md

 resource's mount instead.
 (Reach the mount via `ResourceSystem.GetMount(scheme)` where `scheme` comes from parsing `comp.PrefabRef.Path` or similar.)

-The fixed example is `PrefabComponentManager.InstantiatePrefab` - it parses `comp.PrefabRef.Path` (a URI) into `(scheme, locator)`, looks up the mount via `ResourceSystem.GetMount(scheme)`, and reads the bytes through that mount.
-See that file for the canonical pattern.
+The canonical example is `PrefabSpawner.Spawn` - it parses the prefab URI into `(scheme, locator)`, looks up the mount via `ResourceSystem.GetMount(scheme)`, and reads the bytes through that mount.
+See that file for the pattern.

 ### Test Helpers